luizomf/nlingua2/README.md

 ## 📁 Suggested folder structure

-This is optional — just a nice way to keep your project organized.
+This is optional, just a nice way to keep your project organized.
 You can also pass full absolute paths.

 Example of a real command I just ran: